Collaborative Workshop 3 (Production)

 K5.

-Identify creative models of art practice and provide examples of best practice from practitioners in Australia and internationally
+Identify creative 'collaborative' models of art practice and best practices from practitioners in Australia and internationally.

 K6.